Graduation and Commencement

 The university establishes dates that are considered official graduation dates for students completing all requirements for either the master's degree or the doctoral degree.
 Official diplomas issued by the Graduate School for the degree earned reflect the appropriate date of graduation.

 Students completing degree requirements after the deadline dates for a particular university commencement ceremony have passed will be invited to attend the ceremony in the following semester.
-These students should notify the Graduate School of their intent to attend so that proper arrangements can be made to include them in the ceremony.
 Such students will be listed in the next commencement program as having fulfilled requirements the previous semester.

 In the semester you plan to graduate, it is important to be familiar with deadlines and procedures for receiving your transcript with final grades and for having your diploma mailed to the correct address.
 There also are special instructions to follow to receive your diploma at an international address.